mdagois/gca/README.md

 #### RGBDS

 To build the samples, you need the [RGBDS](https://rgbds.gbdev.io/) toolchain.
-RGBDS executables (rgbasm, rgblink and rgbfix) are expected to be in your path for the provided build scripts to work as expected.
+RGBDS executables (rgbasm, rgblink and rgbfix) are expected to be in your path for the provided build scripts to work.

 The samples have been tested with RGBDS v0.5.1.
 The samples will be updated if there are any compilation issues introduced with newer versions of the RGBDS toolchain.